mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Setting up your local machine configuration for every new Terminal opened

-You need to set two environment variables for the node connect to the Infura API, and to send transactions from your Ethereum account.
+You need to set two environment variables for the node to connect to the Infura API, and to send transactions from your Ethereum account.
 Open `Terminal` and enter the following two commands (single quotes is to handle special characters):

 - `export QSP_ETH_AUTH_TOKEN='[Infura Token]'`
 - `export QSP_ETH_PASSPHRASE='[MyEtherWallet Password]'`